kubernetes-sigs/kustomize/cmd/config/docs/commands/merge3.md

 For information on merge rules, run:

-	kustomize config docs-merge3
+	kustomize cfg docs-merge3

 ### Examples

-    kustomize config merge3 --ancestor a/ --from b/ --to c/
+    kustomize cfg merge3 --ancestor a/ --from b/ --to c/